 Rehydrating dried wood is done by soaking it in water or spraying its surface with isopropyl alcohol.
 The process is also known as rubbing alcohol.
 It had to be done only to soften up even the hardest of age-dried woods, but over-soaking leads to deformation.

 Should you wait for the wood to dry before carving?

-It depends on the type of wood and project you are working on.
+It depends on the type of wood and the project you are working on.
 However, carving wet wood is allowed.
-It is easier than carving it dry due to the moisture in the wood, and it allows the knife to glide through the wood more easily.
+It is easier than carving it dry due to the moisture in the wood, allowing the knife to glide through the wood more easily.
 If the wood is too dry, the wood can be hard and brittle.
-That is why it gets soaked for carving, and the question is why soaking wood when you can carve it wet.
+That is why it gets soaked for carving, and the question is, why soak wood when you can carve it wet?